imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ##### `Inspector/`

 - `InspectorPanel.tsx`: The right-hand panel that contains tabs for editing.
 It includes the Undo/Redo buttons and the master "Apply Changes" button.
-Features search functionality for filtering Tailwind controls and comprehensive JSDoc documentation.
+Features search functionality for filtering Tailwind controls, modifier stack system for session-based change tracking, and comprehensive JSDoc documentation.
 - `inspector-config.ts`: Configuration module providing property groupings, icon mappings, color organization, and typography scales for the visual inspector.
 Enhances UX with structured data for control organization and visual representation with comprehensive JSDoc documentation.
 - `StyleEditor.tsx`: Displays input fields (e.g., color pickers, text inputs) to modify the CSS properties of the selected element.
 Changes are propagated to the Zustand store via the `updateNodeStyle` action.
 Includes smart component boundary detection to prevent editing child components and real-time visual feedback.
 - `PropsEditor.tsx`: Provides a textarea for the user to input a JSON object, which is then used as props for the root component during rendering.